-From my Sound Portraits lecture series and radio show, to my various light and sound workshops, teaching and sharing knowledge has become an essential part of my practice.
-Below are course descriptions from previous and upcoming workshops:
+From my Sound Portraits lecture series (temporarily inactive) and Sound Portraits Radio Show, to my various light and sound workshops, teaching and sharing knowledge has become an essential part of my practice.
+Below are selected course descriptions from previous and upcoming workshops:

 Mapping The Perceptual Landscape